Reporting concerns and misconduct

 Formal, non-confidential issues

-All of the following contacts are considered responsible employees and are mandated to share any prohibited conduct with the Office of Institutional Equity.
+At NERS, most faculty and staff are considered IROs.
+IROs are mandated to share any prohibited conduct with the Equity, Civil Rights, and Title IX Office.
 Please be aware that your issue will not remain private or confidential.

-At NERS, Responsible Employees that must report any misconduct include:
+At NERS, IROs that must report any misconduct include (but are not limited to):

 Outside of NERS, those that must report any misconduct include: